MitchellX/deepfake-models/README.md

      *Renwang Chen, Xuanhong Chen, Bingbing Ni1, and Yanhao Ge.*

-     Simswap propose the *Weak Feature Matching Loss* which efficiently helps their framework to preserve the facial attributes in an implicit way. experimental results show that they can preserve attributes better than previous state-of-the-art methods.
+     Simswap propose the *Weak Feature Matching Loss* which efficiently helps their framework to preserve the facial attributes in an implicit way.
+Experimental results show that they can preserve attributes better than previous state-of-the-art methods.